Shibboleth: Examples

 Villagers of Ungheni, Bessarabia Governorate, displaying Christian icons on their homes in order to distinguish themselves from Jews and avoid being targeted during a pogrom in 1905 (painting by Hermanus Willem Koekkoek).

 Shibboleths have been used by different subcultures throughout the world at different times.
-Regional differences, level of expertise, and computer coding techniques are several forms that shibboleths have taken.
+Regional differences, levels of expertise, and computer coding techniques are several forms that shibboleths have taken.

-There is a legend that before the Battle of the Golden Spurs in May 1302, the Flemish slaughtered every Frenchman they could find in the city of Bruges, an act known as the Matins of Bruges.
-They identified Frenchmen based on their inability to pronounce the Flemish phrase schild en vriend, 'shield and friend', or possibly gilden vriend, 'friend of the Guilds'.
-However, many Medieval Flemish dialects did not contain the cluster sch- either (even today's Kortrijk dialect has sk-), and Medieval French rolled the r just as Flemish did.
+In Sicily, an anecdote recalls that during Sicilian Vespers uprising in 1282, the inhabitants of the island killed the French occupiers who, when questioned, could not correctly pronounce the Sicilian word cìciri ("chickpeas").

-There is an anecdote in Sicily that, during the rebellion of the Sicilian Vespers in 1282, the inhabitants of the island killed the French occupiers who, when questioned, could not correctly pronounce the Sicilian word cìciri 'chickpeas'.
+One legend has it that before the Battle of the Golden Spurs in May 1302, the Flemish slaughtered every Frenchman they could find in the city of Bruges, an act known as the Matins of Bruges.
+They identified Frenchmen based on their inability to pronounce the Flemish phrase schild en vriend, "shield and friend," or possibly gilden vriend, "friend of the Guilds."
+However, many Medieval Flemish dialects did not contain the cluster sch-, either (even today's Kortrijkèdialect usees sk-), and Medieval French rolled the r just as Flemish did.

-Following Mayor Albert's Rebellion in 1312 Kraków, Poles used the Polish language shibboleth Soczewica, koło, miele, młyn ('Lentil, wheel, grinds (verb), mill') to distinguish the German-speaking burghers.
+Following Mayor Albert's Rebellion in 1312 Kraków, Poles used the Polish language shibboleth Soczewica, koło, miele, młyn ("Lentil, wheel, grinds [verb], mill") to expose German-speaking burghers.
 Those who could not properly pronounce this phrase were executed.